 Fees Under Oppenheimer Asset Management

 Oppenheimer Asset Management charges its advisory fees based on the services you subscribe to.
-These are based on a percentage of your total assets invested in that program.
-The minimum annual fee for any account is $250.
+These fees are based on a percentage of your total assets invested in that program.

 |Oppenheimer Asset Management Program Fees|